-I was working as a manuscript editor at Norton in the 1980s when I took a freelance assignment editing an internal newsletter for Merck’s international employees highlighting the company’s biomedical research.
-My first issue reported early findings about Merck’s veterinary product ivermectin, which had shown potential as an effective treatment for onchocerciasis – river blindness – a scourge of South America and sub-Saharan Africa.
-That initial experience, and continuing involvement with Merck as the ivermectin story unfolded as one of the 20th century’s signal achievements in public health, led me to choose socially progressive communications as my career.
+I was a manuscript editor at Norton in the 1980s when I got my first assignment in biomedicine, editing a newsletter about Merck’s basic science research.
+My first issue reported preliminary findings on a best-selling veterinary product that was showing potential as a possible treatment for human onchocerciasis—“river blindness”—a scourge of South America and sub-Saharan Africa.
+That initial experience, and my continuing interest in the ivermectin story as it unfolded to become one of the 20th century’s signal achievements in tropical medicine, led me to pursue a career in science-based storytelling.

 William Avery Hudson

 Note: All of the blog’s header photos are my own work.
 You can find more of my photos at Flickr.